Skip to main content

 • Group bookings.
 Cruise lines offer significant group incentives: free cabins at certain thresholds, percentage discounts for the entire group, onboard credits.
 A group of 16 on a premium cruise line can save thousands collectively.
 These rates are only available through advisor-booked groups, not through individual online bookings.

 • Promotional stacking.
-Advisors know when promotions are stackable and when they are not.
+Advisors know when promotions are stackable and when they’re not.
 We can layer a Nexion consortium rate on top of a cruise line’s early booking bonus on top of a regional promotion.
-The combinations are not always obvious, and they are rarely available through consumer booking engines.
+The combinations aren’t always obvious, and they’re rarely available through consumer booking engines.

 • Avoiding costly mistakes.
-Booking the wrong cabin category, choosing an itinerary that misses the port you actually wanted to visit, selecting a ship that is in drydock for half your voyage.
+Booking the wrong cabin category, choosing an itinerary that misses the port you actually wanted to visit, selecting a ship that’s in drydock for half your voyage.
 These mistakes cost real money.
 An advisor catches them before they happen.

 What We Ask in Return

 Honestly, not much.
 We ask that you let us handle the booking rather than using us for research and then booking directly.
-That is the trade: our expertise and time in exchange for the commission that the vendor pays regardless.
+That’s the trade: our expertise and time in exchange for the commission that the vendor pays regardless.

 We also ask that when the trip exceeds your expectations — and it will — you tell your friends.
 Word of mouth is how advisory practices grow, and a referral from a satisfied client is worth more than any marketing campaign.